 Peru's Wildlife for Sale

 The global trade in wildlife is worth an estimated US$20 billion a year.
 Peru is one of the most biodiverse nations on the planet.
 But its government estimates 400 species of fauna and flora are in danger of extinction - illicit trafficking is one of the biggest threats.
-The illegal wildlife trade supplies live birds and animals - mackaws, parrots, monkeys, turtles - for both the local market and overseas collectors.
+The illegal wildlife trade supplies live birds and animals - macaws, parrots, monkeys, turtles - for both the local market and overseas collectors.
+It also commercialises body parts - the rare Andean bear, and the feathers of condors.
 So how is Peru attempting to protect its precious resources?
-Linda Pressly goes on operations with the wildlife police.
+For Crossing Continents, Linda Pressly goes on operations with the wildlife police.

 Produced by John Murphy.

 - Thu 14 May 2015 11:00

 - Mon 18 May 2015 20:30